adityarawat11/adityarawat11/README.md

 - 👋 Hi, I’m @adityarawat11
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in GENAI and Data Science.
-- 🌱 I’m currently learning AWS and Pytorch
 - 💞️ I’m looking to collaborate on any ML related thing

 <!---